eon01/Hippy/README.md

 # Hippy
-A Python Wrapper For Hipchat Api v2
+A Python Wrapper For Hipchat Apiv2

 ## Sending Notifications